2600hz/kazoo/applications/callflow/doc/cf_branch_variable.md

 Variable is the name of the variable or property that should be look for in the specified scope.
 It must be a valid JSON key, e.g. a single string or a list of string which is a path to deep nested JSON objects.

-For example, if you set `scope` to `merged`, this module tries to use endpoint which has the merged value of user, device and account document.
+For example, if you set `scope` to `merged`, this module tries to use endpoint which has the merged value of user, device, and account document.
 The endpoint has `record_call` attribute which is JSON object:

 ```json
 ...